-To be read in conjunction with the Section 92 of the South African Companies Act, 2008 (Act No 71of 2008) for the audits of companies in South Africa.
+&lt;sup>10 To be read in conjunction with the Section 92 of the South African Companies Act, 2008 (Act No 71 of 2008) for the audits of companies in South Africa.

-- (c) The financial statements on which the firm will express an opinion or the financial information which forms the basis of the financial statements. - 540.3 A2 A self-interest threat might be created as a result of an individual's concern about losing a longstanding client or an interest in maintaining a close personal relationship with a member of senior management or those charged with governance.
-Such a threat might influence the individual's judgement inappropriately. - 540.3 A3 Factors that are relevant to evaluating the level of such familiarity or self-interest threats include: - (a) In relation to the individual: - The overall length of the individual's relationship with the client, including if such relationship existed while the individual was at a prior firm. - How long the individual has been an engagement team member, and the nature of the roles performed. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the audit, for example, by making key decisions or directing the work of other engagement team members. - The closeness of the individual's personal relationship with senior management or those charged with governance. - The nature, frequency and extent of the interaction between the individual and senior management or those charged with governance. - (b) In relation to the audit client: - The nature or complexity of the client's accounting and financial reporting issues and whether they have changed. - Whether there have been any recent changes in senior management or those charged with governance. - Whether there have been any structural changes in the client's organisation which impact the nature, frequency and extent of interactions the individual might have with senior management or those charged with governance. - 540.3 A4 The combination of two or more factors might increase or reduce the level of the threats.
-For example, familiarity threats created over time by the increasingly close relationship between an individual and a member of the client's senior management would be reduced by the departure of that member of the client's senior management. - 540.3 A5 An example of an action that might eliminate the familiarity and self-interest threats created by an individual being involved in an audit engagement over a long period of time would be rotating the individual off the audit team. - 540.3 A6 Examples of actions that might be safeguards to address such familiarity or selfinterest threats include: - Changing the role of the individual on the audit team or the nature and extent of the tasks the individual performs. - Having an appropriate reviewer who was not an audit team member review the work of the individual. - Performing regular independent internal or external quality reviews of the engagement.
+How long the individual has been an engagement team member for the audit engagement or sustainability assurance engagement, and the nature of the roles performed.
+The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel.
+The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the audit, for example, by making key decisions or directing the work of other engagement team members.
+The closeness of the individual's personal relationship with senior management or those charged with governance.
+The nature, frequency and extent of the interaction between the individual and senior management or those charged with governance. (b) In relation to the audit client: The nature or complexity of the client's accounting and financial reporting issues and whether they have changed.
+Whether there have been any recent changes in senior management or those charged with governance.
+Whether there have been any structural changes in the client's organisation which impact the nature, frequency and extent of interactions the individual might have with senior management or those charged with governance.
+540.4 A4 The combination of two or more factors might increase or reduce the level of the threats.
+For example, familiarity threats created over time by the increasingly close relationship between an individual and a member of the client's senior management would be reduced by the departure of that member of the client's senior management.
+540.4 A5 An example of an action that might eliminate the familiarity and self-interest threats created by an individual being involved in an audit engagement, or a combination of audit and sustainability assurance engagements for the same client, over a long period of time would be rotating the individual off the audit team.
+540.4 A6 Examples of actions that might be safeguards to address such familiarity or self-interest threats include: Changing the role of the individual on the audit team or the nature and extent of the tasks the individual performs.
+Having an appropriate reviewer who was not an audit team member review the work of the individual.
+Performing regular independent internal or external quality reviews of the engagement.
+R540.5 If a firm decides that the level of the threats created can only be addressed by rotating the individual off the audit team, the firm shall determine an appropriate period during which the individual shall not: (a) Be a member of the engagement team for the audit engagement; Page 243 of 547